 Cutting Edge Playgrounds

 I assumed that simply strolling the kiddies down the Strip, with all the lights and sounds and people watching, would immediately enthrall them.
 I was wrong - they needed playgrounds.
-Vegas actually has its share of super cool playgrounds.
+Luckily, Vegas actually has its share of super cool playgrounds.

-Our absolute favorite was steps from the adult world of Fremont Street in the open air shopping area called Downtown Container Park.
+Our absolute favorite is steps from the adult world of Fremont Street in the open air shopping area called Downtown Container Park.
 Built in 2015 and located in the heart of Downtown LV, Container Park is a small, hip shopping, dining and gathering area.
 Two levels of shops and eateries form a perimeter around an interior playground.
 The playground is sleek and industrial looking with lots of twisty tube slides and places to climb.
 Container Park also has a large artificial lawn that hosts performances and events.
 The night we were there, we saw foam blocks to play with on the lawn and a hula hoop contest was happening.

-While in Summerlin, we also visited the brand new play area in Paseos Village.
+While in Summerlin, we also visited the play area in Paseos Village.
 Visually gorgeous and tons of fun for little and bigger kids alike, this place put our local playgrounds to shame.
 I could watch my older one rocking the zip-line there all day.

 We Saw Some Art

-Vegas actually has a fairly prolific art scene, including a downtown Arts District known as “18B” that we unfortunately didn’t get to this trip.
-We did take advantage of a much needed kiddie car nap late one afternoon by driving out to Ugo Rondinone’s gorgeous installation called Seven Magic Mountains.
+On our 2018 trip, we took advantage of a much needed kiddie car nap late one afternoon by driving out to Ugo Rondinone’s gorgeous installation called Seven Magic Mountains.
 I’d been ogling pictures of it on Instagram for months so it was pretty cool to get to see in person.
-The installation is free to visit, easy to get to (about 20 minutes from the Strip) and should be there at least through 2018.
+The installation is free to visit, easy to get to (about 20 minutes from the Strip) and will be up through the end of 2021!

 See you again soon, Vegas! 🎲🎰